benstemon/davidsonii_F2_ddRAD/README.md

 ### Filter Illumina adapters, fix bases in read overlap, polyG trim, and trim restriction overhang with [fastp](https://github.com/OpenGene/fastp)

-* Forward and Reverse reads both have low quality bases at the cut site.
+Forward and Reverse reads both have low quality bases at the cut site.
 This is likely due to low base diversity.
-Because all reads have the same bases at the cut site, the sequencer has trouble reliably determining the bases.
+Because all reads have the same bases at the cut site, the sequencer has trouble reliably determining the bases.<br />

-* A few of the individuals DO have higher quality reads here (taken from different pools -- parents DNT006 and PP56).
+A few of the individuals DO have higher quality reads here (taken from different pools -- parents DNT006 and PP56).
 Here it is clear that the cut site is present, though there is an extra base ('C') on the 5' end of forward reads (the reverse reads are unaffected).
 I'm not sure why this happens, but it may be an artifact of the demultiplexing step, or maybe an issue with barcode ligation.
-To remedy this, trim the first 6 bp of forward reads for all reads (corresponding to restriction overhang for EcoRI 'AATTC' + the additional 'C' preceding this) and the first 3 bp of the reverse reads in fastp.
+To remedy this, trim the first 6 bp of forward reads for all reads (corresponding to restriction overhang for EcoRI 'AATTC' + the additional 'C' preceding this) and the first 3 bp of the reverse reads in fastp.<br />

 All parameters used in fastp:
 * See script [`run_fastp_v2.sh`](https://github.com/benstemon/davidsonii_F2_ddRAD/blob/main/scripts/preprocessing/run_fastp_v2.sh)
 * Illumina adapter trimming enabled by default
 * PolyG tail trimming enabled by default